Edgar Mitchell: Early life and education

 Mitchell was born on September 17, 1930, in Hereford, Texas, to Joseph Thomas Mitchell (1910–1967) and Ollidean Margaret Mitchell (née Arnold; 1911–1977).
-He had three siblings: Joyce Alyene, who died in her infancy in 1933, Sandra Jo (1934–1988) and Jay Neely "Coach" (1937–2013), who was a member of the inaugural graduating class of the United States Air Force Academy in 1959, and a pilot with the United States Air Force (USAF), achieving the rank of Colonel.
+He had three siblings: Joyce Alyene, who died in her infancy in 1933, Sandra Jo (1934–1988) and Jay Neely "Coach" (1937–2013), who was a member of the inaugural graduating class of the United States Air Force Academy in 1959, and a pilot with the United States Air Force (USAF), achieving the rank of colonel.
 He came from a ranching family that moved to New Mexico during the Depression and considered Artesia, New Mexico (near Roswell) as his hometown.
 He first learned to fly at 13, receiving his private pilot license at 16, and was active in the Boy Scouts of America where he achieved its second highest rank, Life Scout.
 He was also a member of DeMolay International, part of the Masonic Fraternity, and was inducted into its Hall of Fame.
 Mitchell was a member of Artesia Lodge #29 in New Mexico.
 He enjoyed handball, tennis, and swimming, and his hobbies included scuba diving and soaring.

 He graduated from Artesia High School in 1948.
-Mitchell received a Bachelor of Science degree in industrial management from the Carnegie Institute of Technology (now Carnegie Mellon University) in 1952, where he was a member of the Kappa Sigma fraternity.
+Mitchell received a Bachelor of Science degree in industrial management from the Carnegie Institute of Technology (now Carnegie Mellon University) in 1952, where he was a member of Kappa Sigma fraternity.
 That same year, he entered the United States Navy and completed basic training at San Diego Recruit Depot.
-While on active duty in the Navy, he earned a second bachelor's degree, in aeronautical engineering, from the U.S. Naval Postgraduate School in 1961 and an Doctor of Science degree in aeronautics and astronautics from the Massachusetts Institute of Technology (MIT) in 1964.
+While on active duty in the Navy, he earned a second bachelor's degree, in aeronautical engineering, from the U.S. Naval Postgraduate School in 1961 and a Doctor of Science degree in aeronautics and astronautics from the Massachusetts Institute of Technology (MIT) in 1964.

-He was married to Louise Randall from 1951 to 1972.
-Following their divorce, he married Anita Rettig in 1973.
-The couple divorced in 1984 when he began an affair with former Playboy model Sheilah Ledbetter.
-He was father to two children with Randall, adopted Rettig's three children, and later was father to another child, this time with Ledbetter.
-Rettig served as chair of the Palm Beach County Republican Party, while Kimberly Mitchell (the eldest daughter from his union with Rettig) was a city commissioner in West Palm Beach, Florida.
-Ledbetter and Mitchell married in 1989 and divorced in 1999.
-He was survived by five children, nine grandchildren and one great-grandchild.